imbianchi/imbianchi/README.md

 Building the habit to contribute to Open Source.
 I believe in free knowlegde.<br>
 Always searching new technologies and inner abilities to learn.<br>

 Philosophy: Clean code and good practices.
-Not just in professional life, but also in my personal life.<br>
+Not just in professional life, but also in personal life.<br>
 Dream: Become a PhD and contribute in some positive way to the Brazilian education system.<br>

 Always trying to colaborate with Open Source.
 Share knowledge is the best path to follow.<br>